The Goose, Golden Egg and Farmer

-Next day the other grasshopper told the truth to the architect and also said he is ashamed of his act.
+The very next day the other grasshopper told the truth to the architect and also said he is ashamed of his act.

 Clever grasshopper: “no, he’s telling a lie.
 We didn’t break your house.
 Please help us so then after constructing our house we will construct your house too. ”

-Architect:” you’re a liar and deceiving the person who was helping you.
+Architect: “you’re a liar and deceiving the person who was helping you.
 I hope you remember I said I’ll help the one who will tell me the truth.”

 Also, he added further: “Go and construct your house yourself.
 I’ll help the honest one”

-Architect helped the honest grasshopper while the other failed in constructing his house and after three days his mother kicked him out of the house.
+Then the architect helped the honest grasshopper while the other failed in constructing his house and after three days his mother kicked him out of the house.

 Honesty is the best policy.
-Speak truth no matter how hard it is.
+Speak the truth no matter how hard it is.
 No one respects a liar and truthfulness is the identity of a nice person.
 Grasshopper lied and now he has no place to live.